Srobins7/Web-App-Project/README.md

 3. Comprehensive Setup/Implementation Guide:

-   A.  This app is meant to be run server side so will require a local installation of Node.js as well as NPM.
+   Step 1: This app uses express.js and is meant to be run server side so will require a local installation of Node.js, NPM, and express.js among other functional NPM packages.

+   Step 2:

+   Step 3:

+   Step 4:

+   Step 5: